+- interest income;

+- interest expense;

-- interest income; - the net gain or loss on derivative instruments recognized at fair value through profit or loss; - the foreign currency gain or loss on financial assets and financial liabilities; - the reclassification of net gains previously recognised in OCI.
+- the net gain or loss on derivative instruments recognized at fair value through profit or loss;

+- the foreign currency gain or loss on financial assets and financial liabilities; - the reclassification of net gains previously recognised in OCI.

-Interest income is recognised using the effective interest method.
+Interest income and interest expense is recognised using the effective interest method.